jfpdazey/PathOfLowestCost/README.md

 To update the library and integrate it into this project:
 * clone the project (found at <https://github.com/jfpdazey/PathOfLowestCost-lib>)
 * archive it;
-* copy the resulting JAR file into this project's `libs` directory.
+* copy the resulting JAR file into this project's `app/libs` directory.

 ##The kata
 ###The Challenge